Table of Contents

-There are many exercises specifically designed to target your abdominal muscles and often these are floor based.
+There are many exercises designed to target your abdominal muscles and often these are floor based.

 Recommended Reading – 7 Best Upper Abs Workout & Exercises For A Six Pack Stomach

-However, a core workout that involves movements such as planks and Russian twists can be quite challenging, especially for older adults or those with pre-existing injuries.
+However, a core workout that involves movements such as abdominal crunches and Russian twists can be quite challenging, especially for seniors or those with pre-existing injuries.

 In this article, we’ll be suggesting some effective seated abdominal exercises so that you can reap the benefits of having a stronger core.

-If you’re a beginner looking to strengthen your core, seated abdominal exercises are a great place to start.
+If you’re a beginner looking to strengthen your core, seated ab exercises are a great place to start.

 As they can be done from a seated position, this makes them accessible to anyone, regardless of fitness level or mobility.

 The following exercises are suggested for example purposes only.

 Before starting a new exercise program, it’s a good idea to seek advice from a personal trainer, or other qualified professional, who can recommend exercises based on your circumstances and abilities.